 The Art Room

 We thought this room would be a quick turnaround, but when we were replacing a window we found out we had to essentially rebuild the corner of our house, which was a not so fun discovery or adventure that you can read about here.
-And while this room served me well as an art room for about 3 years (you can read our Before & After reveal here), I started to get sick of the decor, and then we found out we were pregnant and this room needed to become my office (current office will be baby's room), I'm still in the process of transforming it, so that after will come soon!
+And while this room served me well as an art room for about 3 years (you can read our Before & After reveal here), I started to get sick of the decor, and then we found out we were pregnant and this room needed to become my office (current office is the baby's room), so I redid it again and you can read all about it and see our Before & After post here

 The Main Bathroom